datastaxdevs/workshop-intro-streaming-and-cdc/lab1/source-connector.md

     ./bin/pulsar-client consume -p Earliest -t Shared -n 0 -s "file-source" persistent://public/default/file-source-topic
     ```

-1. Add text to the file and notice the consumer prints the content
+1. Add text to the file and notice the consumer prints the content every 1 second.
+Try clearing that line and adding different text.

-1. Add a new line to the file and add more text.
-The consumer prints the content.
-You don't need to save the file.
-It's a continuous stream!

 1. Close the consumer by clicking in the terminal area and pressing ctrl+c